 Interview yourself… Use a webcam to record yourself sharing expertise on your industry with your audience.
 Offer a few tricks and ideas and share some stories to help your audience relate.

-Upload the video on YouTube and when someone subscribes, share the link with them.
+Upload or schedule the video to be posted on YouTube and when someone subscribes, share the link with them.
 Don’t worry that the video is available publicly on your YouTube channel.
 If the content of your talk is valuable, subscribers will appreciate it.
 Your video should deliver what you promise in your opt-in forms.

 Create a tutorial video…